artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 #. **None** - the user is prompted for a decision.
 #. **Yes** - transfers are automatically quarantined.
-#. **No** - transfers are not sent to quarantine.
+#. **No** - transfers are not sent to quarantine.*

 Remove from quarantine after (days)
 +++++++++++++++++++++++++++++++++++

 Transfers are automatically removed from quarantine after a defined number of days and made available for further processing.

-**Data entry field:** Enter the number of days that transfers should remain in quarantine (i.e. 5).
+Enter the number of days that transfers should remain in quarantine (i.e. 5).

+The default value for this field is 28 days.

 Generate transfer structure report
 ++++++++++++++++++++++++++++++++++

 A text file is generated showing a directory tree of the original transfer structure.

 Options:

 #. **None** - the user is prompted for a decision.
 #. **Yes** - structure report is created.
-#. **No** - structure report is not created.
+#. **No** - structure report is not created.*

 Select file format identification command (Transfer)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++